 - Cesarean sections (C-sections) can be lifesaving, but significant numbers of low-risk, first-time pregnancies are undergoing this invasive surgery when it is not medically necessary.
 Reducing the rate of unnecessary C-sections improves health outcomes and patient safety.
-To avoid unnecessary Csections, Contractor must: - a) Work collaboratively with Covered California to promote and encourage all network hospitals that provide maternity services to use the resources provided by California Maternity Quality Care Collaborative (CMQCC) and enroll in the CMQCC Maternal Data Center (MDC). - b) Review information on C-section rate for Nulliparous, Term, Singleton, Vertex (NTSV) deliveries and use it to inform a hospital engagement strategy to reduce NTSV C-sections, such as quarterly hospital and provider performance reviews, providing technical assistance for specific quality and safety domains, and other similar activities. - c) Adopt value-based payment strategies structured to support only medically necessary care with no financial incentive to perform Csections for all contracted physicians and hospitals by year end 2023.
-These value-based payment strategies include: - i.
-Blended case rate payment for both physicians and hospitals; - ii.
-Including a NTSV C-section metric in existing hospital and physician quality incentive programs; and - iii.
-Population-based payment models, such as maternity episode payment models. - d) Contractor must report: - i.
-How it is engaging with providers and maternity Enrollees to
+To avoid unnecessary Csections, Contractor must: - a) Work collaboratively with Covered California to promote and encourage all network hospitals that provide maternity services to use the resources provided by California Maternity Quality Care Collaborative (CMQCC) and enroll in the CMQCC Maternal Data Center (MDC). - b) Review information on C-section rate for Nulliparous, Term, Singleton, Vertex (NTSV) deliveries and use it to inform a hospital engagement strategy to reduce NTSV C-sections, such as quarterly hospital and provider performance reviews, providing technical assistance for specific quality and safety domains, and other similar activities. - Adopt value-based payment strategies structured to support only medically necessary care with no financial incentive to perform C-